 When you want to, for example, hold something, fix something, either permanently or temporarily and it could be a label, a poster, a piece of tool, a Christmas wreath, a note, etc.

 Basically, the first priority for consideration goes to holding force – the one matches the weight of the object you are about to hold.
-More importantly, out of safety concern, if you are about to hold a heavy object, you should choose the pot magnet that offers a higher force than the weight of the object.
+More importantly, out of safety concern, if you are about to hold a heavy object, you should choose the pot magnet like the ferrite pot magnet that offers a higher force than the weight of the object.
 An extra 10% higher, at least, in force of pot magnet is advised and, of course, the higher the safer as long as it is within the budget.

 These simple-looking pot magnets are carefully designed following the physical practice of utilizing magnetic field strength, where, by conducting the magnetic field strength via the steel pot, an alternating-pole-pattern of; "S-N-S" or "N-S-N" is made on the holding surface of the pot magnet, and, as a result, it generates even higher holding force than using just magnet without steel pot.